sanjuthomas/marklogic-module-deployer/README.md

 1. REST Extension written in JavaScript or XQuery
 2. Search Options files written in XML or JSON
 3. Library modules written in JavaScript or XQuery
-4. Transforms written in XSLT or JavaScript
+4. Transforms written in XQuery, XSLT or JavaScript

 # How to use the MarkLogic Module Deployer Maven Plugin?